-The most important feature of a forklift or reach truck is its lifting mechanism.
+The most important feature of a stacker is its lifting mechanism.
 This hydraulic mechanism is used for the following functions:

-- lifting the mast;
+- · Lifting the mast

-- tilting the mast (forward or backward);
+- · Tilting the mast (forward or backward)

-- power steering;

-- attachments (e.g. side shift).
+- · Attachments (e.g. side shift)

-211.1 Pressure relief valve or overflow valve
+2121 Pressure relief valve or overflow valve

 When picking up too heavy a load or upon reaching maximum extension, overpressure occurs in the system, which means the pressure in the pipelines and cylinders is too high.
-To protect the hydraulic system, it usually features a pressure relief valve.
+The hydraulic system usually features a pressure relief valve for protection.
 In case of overpressure, this valve will allow oil to flow back to the tank, while ensuring the pressure in the cylinders remains the same.

-211.2 Lowering safety valve or lowering limiter
+2122 Lowering safety valve or lowering limiter